Sweet Dog

 Take it to someone

-Go to your spot (at a distance)
+Go to your place (at a distance)

 1. AVSABPosition statement on humane dog training (2021)